maciejjo/beaglebone-pru-dma/README.md

 ## Task description

-*Goal*: Create a sample program to demostrate using EDMA on the PRU to transfer data to and from the main (DDR) memory with a Linux host.
+*Goal*: Create a sample program to demonstrate using EDMA on the PRU to transfer data to and from the main (DDR) memory with a Linux host.
 Most existing code utilizes (wastes) the 2nd PRU on the PRUSS for data xfer.
 Using DMA can allow the PRU to be used for other purposes.